-Two written closed-book tests in class of 75 minutes duration each.
-One cumulative written closed-book final examination of 2 hours duration (date/time TBA during Finals week).
+Midterm ExaminationsTwo written closed-book tests in class of 45 minutes duration each.Final ExaminationOne cumulative written closed-book final examination of 2 hours duration (date/time TBA during Finals week).

 Make-Up Exams: You must contact the instructor by email as early as possible if you would like to request to sit an examination at an alternative time due to an excused absence (see Attendance below).
-It will be at the instructor's discretion whether to accept such a request or not, or to propose an alternative accommodation in such circumstances.
+It will be at the instructor's discretion how to accommodate such a request.